PCS Checklist [Most Critical Items to Plan and Organize]

 Don’t be afraid to reach out for help and advice, join local activities, and stay in touch with friends from your old assignment.

-I hope this PCS move checklist helps make things a little simpler for you.
+I hope this PCS checklist helps make things a little simpler for you throughout your move.
 There’s a lot to think about and many things can go wrong along the way.
 Just remember that your military move doesn’t have to be stressful if you plan ahead.